 The plus side of this feedstock is that they don't smell too bad like some meaty stuff does.
 Also, they can be had for very cheap, which helps lower your feeding costs.

 Another thing to look out for is the potentially harmful pesticide or chemical residues in some fruits and veggies.
-Some fruits like watermelon can be quite watery.
+For example, if you feed the larvae apples, you could first soak them in clean water for 20-30 minutes.
+Doing this will help remove some of the pesticides.
+Another thing is some fruits like watermelon can be quite watery.

 Cat litter is also okay for these little guys.
 It may be quite dry however.
 So before feeding, you could use a spray bottle to moisten it up.

 Manure from grass-fed animals like cows, goats or horses may not be the best for the BSF.
 Because they are quite fibrous and contain the lignin or cellulose, they may not get digested well in the BSF intestines.
 The bio-conversion rate for the herbivore manure is around 6-10%.
 You may get 20% bio-conversion with higher-calorie feedstocks.
 And the obvious downside of using animal manure is the smell.

 But again, the cost is cheap and the supply is abundant.
 The larvae grow quite strongly on these high-protein, high-calorie stuff compared to the fruity or veggie ones.

 Oily, cooked foods are also fine for the BSF grubs.
 They tend to chew down on softer bones like fish or chicken bones faster than mammalian bones.